What is RSS?

 Another element of any RSS feed is 'RSS item'.
 Well, this is how it is called officially.
 But actually it is a piece of information shared by the content provider.
 This can be: story, news, article, product offer, podcast, video, image or anything else.

 Each RSS item also has several standard elements: Title, Description, Date and Link.

 Title and description will tell us what the story is about.
 Date will tell us when the story was published.
 And link will lead us to the webpage with the original content.

 Depending on how content provider prefers to deliver information in his RSS feed these elements may have a different order or even not be used at all.

 Usually all updates listed in RSS feed are sorted chronologically, with the latest updates on the top.
-RSS item date will give you an idea of the latest update added to RSS feed.
+RSS item date will give you an idea when was the latest update added to RSS feed.
 If RSS feed doesn't provide a timestamp then you can assume that recent updates are on the top of the list.
 And remember, RSS feeds are self-updating.
-As soon as content provider adds an update to his website RSS feed will show it right away.
+As soon as content provider adds an update to his website RSS feed will show it immediately.